 England, Northern Ireland, Scotland

 1. Create Pathway: As with the Adopt a Composer project, single groups can apply to be paired up with a music creator.
 Applications for this pathway have now closed.

 2. Collaborate Pathway: Two groups can apply together and be paired up with a music creator.
 Any two groups can apply to work together (both must be Making Music members), whether they have the same musical director or two different musical directors.
 Any combination of groups can apply to collaborate, whether a female choir and a male choir, an adult band and junior band that are normally part of the same overall group, a saxophone orchestra and children’s choir, or any other combination - as long as you are happy to work together!
 Both groups need to complete an application.
 Applications for this pathway have now closed.

 England, Northern Ireland

 3. Choose Pathway: Single groups can apply to hold a competition to choose their own music creator for the project.
 You will set up your own competition at the beginning of May to find your music creator (closing your application process on 15 June), and select your music creator by 31 July.
 Certain restrictions apply and guidance will be given on the competition process throughout.
 Applications for this pathway have now closed.

 Groups can apply via Tŷ Cerdd’s CoDI programme.
 Tŷ Cerdd will select one group and music creator pairing that will join the Adopt a Music Creator project for the year.
-Visit the Tŷ Cerdd website to find out more and how to apply.
-Applications call to music creators and groups coming soon.
+Visit Tŷ Cerdd's website to find out more about the CoDI programme and how to apply.
+Applications for this pathway have now closed.